cloudwithax/pomice/README.md

 Pomice is a fully asynchronous Python library designed for communicating with [Lavalink](https://github.com/freyacodes/Lavalink) seamlessly within the [discord.py](https://github.com/Rapptz/discord.py) library.
 It features 100% API coverage of the entire [Lavalink](https://github.com/freyacodes/Lavalink) spec that can be accessed with easy-to-understand functions.
 We also include Spotify and Apple Music querying capabilites using built-in custom clients, making it easier to develop your next big music bot.

-# 2.0 Notice

-We now support Lavalink 3.7!
-If you would like to use the new Lavalink, please either install Pomice 2.0 or upgrade to Pomice 2.0 using your preferred package management solution.

 # Install
 To install the library, you need the lastest version of pip and minimum Python 3.9